deunlee/DeunDuino/README.md

 - Type-C USB connector (supports C-to-C cable and PD charger)
 - microSD card slot (supports up to 32GB)
 - 4 LED indicators for power, TXD, RXD, user(RGB, GPIO48)
-- Additional I2C pin header for OLED LCD.
+- Additional I2C pin header for OLED display.
 - Upload a sketch without pressing the boot button.
 - Similar size and pinout to the Arduino Uno.
 - Overcurrent protection for USB. (hold 1.1A, trip 2.2A)